A guide to getting a car loan in Canada

 Refinancing involves getting a loan to pay off your existing loan.
 If you have significantly improved your credit score, then you can apply with a new lender or renegotiate with your existing lender.

-If you wish to refinance, check to see if there are penalties for paying off your loan early which may negate potential savings.
-Additionally, keep in mind that if you choose to increase the term of your loan, that you will pay additional interest.
+If you wish to refinance, check to see if there are penalties for paying off your loan early, which may negate potential savings.
+Additionally, keep in mind that if you choose to increase the term of your loan, you will pay additional interest.

 Can you pay off a car loan early?